+Essentially, it’s someone who works for themselves.
+This means they don’t have your usual, run-of-the-mill employment contract with a company (although there are plenty of people who do freelance work in their spare time outside their normal job).
 This means a freelancer must go out and find work themselves.
 This can be done in a number of ways and, usually, an array of methods have to be employed.
-It can include networking events, word-of-mouth, job posting sites and your regular old CV spraying.
-Often, freelancers may not know when their next job will be coming in – so half the battle is constantly searching for new work.
+It can include networking events, word-of-mouth, job posting sites (see our article 11 freelance job sites that actually pay well) and the tried-and-true CV-spraying.
+Often, freelancers won’t know when their next job will be coming in – half the battle is constantly searching for new work.

 All jobs vary in size as well, so it’s pretty common for a freelancer to be working on a number of projects at once.
 This also means they can have several different clients at the same time.
 A freelancer, therefore, has to be well-organised.
 This means keeping tabs on various conversations, deadlines and work in tandem.
 Without organisational skills, freelancers can really suffer.

 This is why the idea of the relaxing life of a freelancer is a myth.
-Not only do they have to do the job they’re trained in, they have to learn how to do all the other essentials along with finding the time to do them too.
+Not only do they have to do the job they’re trained in, but they also have to learn how to do all the other essentials – and find the time to do them all, of course.

 It can be a tough life, but it can be incredibly rewarding as well.
 Either way, it’s certainly not for the faint-hearted.
-You may also be wondering the origin of the word ‘freelance’!